 SLICE OF PI TEACHERS WHO INSPIRED GREAT SCIENTISTS Stephen Hawking, at age 14, was inspired by his teacher Dikran Tahta to do "mathematics, more mathematics, and physics."
-Tahta's 2007 obituary in The Guardian said he "inspired love and an increase of intellectual energy in everyone who came within his ambit."
-"Dear Mr. Bader: You certainly knew how to stretch a young boy's mind to the utmost of achievement ... and knew how to handle (excuse my immodesty) an exceptional student." - Letter from Richard Feynmahr Nigh school physics teacher Abran Bades "When I was a student at Jones High School, my physics teacher wrote an equation on the blackboard and then performed a very simple experiment - or an a ball down an inclined plane.
-He owed hat what I saw there in front of my eyer was described by the mathematical equation he had written on the blackboard.
-This was, and is, the closest thing I have ever seen to magic." - Sylvester Janes Cates Iv.
-Distinguished Visiting Research Chair, Perineter Institute "Miss Margaret Carnie, my grade school teacher in Tanzania, had devoted her life to teaching.
+Tahta's 2007 obituary in The Cuardian said he "inspired love and an increase of intellectual energy in everyone who came within his ambit."
+"When I was a student at Jones High School, my physics teacher wrote an equation on the blackboard and then performed a very simple experiment ag a ball down an inclined plane.
+He wed that what I saw there in front of my yes was described by the mathematical equation he had written on the blackboard.
+This was, and is, the closest thing I have ever seen to magic." - Sylvester James Cates Jr. Distinguished Vigiting Research Chair, Perimeter Institute > No one has ever wanted to ow who was my teacher, who showed me the way to the higher mathematical science, thought, and research I simply say that my teacher was the unrival ed Greek Konstantinos Karatheodoris, to whom we > > Albert Einstein owe everything."
+"Dear Mr. Bader: You certainly knew how to stretch a young boy's mind to the utmost of achievement ... and knew how to handle (excuse my immodesty) an exceptional student "Miss Margaret Carnie, my grade school teacher in Tanzania, had devoted her life to teaching.
 The secret of Margaret's approach was not to instruct her students but to gently point them in interesting directions.
-Most of all, she believed in me." - Neil Turok, Director, Perimeter Institute "No one has ever wanted to know who was my teacher, who showed me the way to the higher mathematical science, thought, and research i simply say that my teacher was the unrival ed Greek Konstantinos Karatheodoris, to whom we owe everything." - Albert Einstein "His name was Henry Tillott ... and he had come out of retirement for a second time to teach us.
+Most of all, she believed in me." - Neil Turok, Director, Perineter Institute "His name was Henry Tillott ... and he had come out of retirement for a second time to teach us.
 He encouraged us.
 He let me have the run of the physics laboratory out of hours.
-He was a really good teacher and showed me, actually, how easy physics was."
-Jocelyn Bell Burnell, discoverer of pulsars, on her high school physics teacher
+He was a really good teacher and showed me, actually, how easy physics was." - Jacelyn Bell Burrell, discoverer of pulsars, on her high school physics teacher